gax1985/NSCC/NSCC/Progamming I/4th Class - Sept. 13th - Formatting Output.md

 We can use the *round* function.
 What this does is to **modify the original number variable to only store the desired decimal places**.
 In the Salary example, when working with the variable's contents, we had to use the *float* option to have decimals, but we will have too many decimal places.
-We can limit the decimal places in accordiance to my wishes :
+We can limit the decimal places in accordance to my wishes :

 		round(totalpay,2 "numberr of decimal places")